thelfer/tfel/docs/web/Burger_EDF_CIWAP_2021.md

 ### An alternative implicit equation to determine the maximum value of the norm of the irreversible part of the basic creep {#sec:burger_full:fisherburmeister}

-Using Implicit Equation @eq:burger_full:feibcm may lead to spurious oscillations of the Newton algorithm, **although this is not observered in the test cases below**.
+Using Implicit Equation @eq:burger_full:feibcm may lead to spurious oscillations of the Newton algorithm, **although this is not observed in the test cases below**.

 This is due to the fact that the derivatives of this equation are not